Jordanbarker/jordanbarker.github.io/README.md

 Creating a website to store some of my commonly referenced notes.

 # Getting started
 To convert ipynb to html I'm using a custom nbconvert template.
+I created a python script to convert all notebook files:
+* python convert_notebooks.py

+Or manually run the line in terminal:
 * jupyter nbconvert --to html Distributions.ipynb --template classic

 Was using custom_classic but this is going to take some work to cleanup